yaoman1324/yaoman1324.github.io/_pages/3_data.md

 permalink: /data/
 ---

 I used a variety of population-level survey data as well as online text corpora in my research and teaching.
-Click on the links of your choice to access these data tools and resources.
+Click on the links to access these data tools and resources.
 My respective published papers using these datasets are also listed for reference.

 ### *Social Media Text Data*